Inverse conductivity problem with one measurement: Uniqueness of multi-layer structures: Reconstruction of the conductivity distribution for multi-layer concentric disks

-The proof is complete. \end{proof} \begin{rem} Theorem \ref{thm3.3} can cover the existing results with the number of layer being 1.
-Even for two-layer structure, our result is new.
-Next we want to show that the restriction on the invertibility of the matrices $\mathbb{L}_N$ and $\mathbb{R}_N$ is not difficult to achieve, we shall present some examples in what follows.
+\begin{rem} Next we want to show that the restriction on the invertibility of the matrix $\mathbb{T}_N$ is not difficult to achieve, we shall present an example in what follows.
 In view of \eqref{lamdk}, we have that

-For two-layer structure, by taking $(i_1,i_2)=(j_1,j_2)=(1,2)$ in \eqref{MNN}, and by using Lemmas \ref{recukl}--\ref{gtf}, we have that
+For two-layer structure, by taking $(i_1,i_2)=(1,2)$ in \eqref{MNN}, and by using Lemmas \ref{recukl}--\ref{gtf}, we have that

 and